5 Signs You Should Break-Up, Despite How Hard it is

-The best of relationships are not built on the foundations of secrecy & deceit.
+The best relationships are not built on the foundations of secrecy & deceit.

-They have the sturdy walls of trust and confidence.
+They have sturdy walls of trust and confidence.

-If the trust and confidence is not there, there is another powerful reason to break up with your partner.
+If the trust and confidence are not there, there is another powerful reason to break up with your partner.

 You should break up with your boyfriend or girlfriend if they’re getting abusive…no matter what!

 Abuse of any kind (verbal, mental, physical, and sexual) is a giant red flag.